rydmike/rydmike.github.io/colorscheme.md

 ### Live Web Versions of the FlexColorScheme Examples

 The FlexColorScheme package [documentation](https://pub.dev/packages/flex_color_scheme) contains five usage examples, they are also available as Live Web demos.
-The examples ttart with a really simple use case and increase in complexity with each example.
+The examples start with a really simple use case and increase in complexity with each example.
 The last example, number 5, does almost everything that you might have seen before in the [**Flexfold demo**](http://rydmike.com/demoflexfold) web app on its **Theme** page.